Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

 - *Plugin*
-  Module or plugin from which the attribute set is created.
+  Module or plugin that owns the attribute set.

 - *ID*
   Attribute set identification number.
 The ID number is automatically assigned by the system.